Date of Degree

 Copyright 2012 Jeremy Duncan

 Duncan, Jeremy Shane.
-"Cochlear neurosensory specification and competence: you gata have Gata." dissertation, University of Iowa, 2012.
+"Cochlear neurosensory specification and competence: you gata have Gata."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2012.